DoctorDictator/maze-visualizer/README.md

 - **Depth-First Search (DFS)**
   Dives deep first, doesn’t always find the shortest path, but can be faster in some cases.

+- **Dijkstra’s Algorithm**
+  A weighted algorithm that finds the shortest path from the start to the end node.
+It guarantees the optimal path and works well even when node weights vary.

 ## 🛠️ Tech Stack

 - **React** (for UI)